ember-learn/ember-blog/source/2019-07-05-the-ember-times-issue-105.md

 up and modernize the code.
 We are continuing to design the features for the future and work towards delivering the features we promised in the past.

-Octane is still not currently supported, but we are working closely with the framework team to get the APIs we need to map components to DOM elements and enable us to show the arguments passed to the component, and manipulate them inline.
+[Ember Octane](https://emberjs.com/editions/octane/) is still not currently supported, but we are working closely with the framework team to get the APIs we need to map components to DOM elements and enable us to show the arguments passed to the component, and manipulate them inline.
 This will allow Inspector users to debug component behavior even better.